Table of Contents In this article

 How to build credit with your card

-Your credit score reflects how good or bad you are at managing debt.
-It shows lenders your creditworthiness, or how much risk is involved when lending you money.
-Your credit score is determined by a few factors, including your payment history, amount of debt owed, the length of credit history, how much new credit you’ve taken on, and your credit utilization ratio, which we’ll explain below.
+Your credit score is a three-digit number lenders use to determine how likely you are to repay what you borrow.
+Your score is determined by a few factors, including your payment history, amount of debt owed, length of credit history, how much new credit you’ve taken on and your credit mix.

 Here are some common blunders to avoid to keep your credit score healthy:

 • Not paying your minimum payment on time.
-In addition to being penalized with late fees and interest charges, late payments reported to credit bureaus indicate to future lenders that you are an unreliable borrower.
+In addition to being hit with late fees and interest charges, late payments reported to credit bureaus indicate to future lenders that you’re an unreliable borrower.
 Over time, consistently paying on time will build a strong credit history that will boost your score, making you eligible for better credit cards and interest rates.

 • Using too much of your credit limit.
-Using more than 30% of your total credit line can affect your credit score negatively.
-This percentage is called your credit utilization ratio.
-So if your credit limit is $1,000, you would want to keep all your credit card purchases under $300 as a best practice.
-Using more of your credit lines indicates to lenders that you are a risky borrower.
+Experts recommend you use less than 30% of your total credit line -- known as your credit utilization ratio.
+So if your credit limit is $1,000, you should keep your balance below $300.
+But it’s always better to aim for less if you can.

 • Closing credit card accounts.
-While it may seem reasonable to close an account for a card you don’t use, it can actually lower your total available credit, lowering your credit utilization ratio and shorten your length of credit history.
-Depending on your situation, it may be better to keep the card open and use it occasionally.
-But, there are ways to cancel a credit card without destroying your credit.
+While it may seem reasonable to close an account for a card you don’t use, it can actually lower your total available credit, increasing your credit utilization ratio and shortening your credit history.
+If you can do so responsibly, it may be better to keep the card open and use it occasionally.
+But there are ways to cancel a credit card without destroying your credit.

 Best picks for your first credit card